 How To Cut Stair Spindles for Sloped Bottom Rail

-For exterior wood balustrades, we recommend the use of our Sloped Bottom Rail.
-This has a 15 degree slope to it, which helps shed water and prevent rot at the base of the spindles.
+For wood porch stairs and railings, we recommend the use of our Sloped Bottom Rail.
+This has a 15 degree slope to it, which helps shed water and prevent rot at the base of the spindles or balusters.

-We get asked all the time – “Should I use a flat bottom rail on the stairs?”
+We get asked all the time – “Should I use a flat bottom rail on the porch stair railing?”
 You could, but you don’t need to.
-We recommend using sloped bottom rail on the stairs as well, so it matches the rest of your system.
+We recommend using sloped bottom rail on the porch stairs as well, so it matches the rest of your system.
 Cutting the compound angle in the spindle is pretty easy, as you’ll see here.

-With the right tools, to cut porch stair spindles is a fairly simple task.
+With the right tools, to installing porch stair spindles is a fairly simple task.

 You’ll need to cut the angle on the ends of your stair spindles on site during installation.
 It is not done here at our shop.
 This is because every stair is slightly different, and cutting the angle on site avoids potential problems with the installation.